mathias-brandewinder/SIMD-exploration/README.md

 ## 2024-08-31

 `Distance.fs`: computing the euclidean distance between 2 vectors.
-Using dot product in the SIMD take 2 produced a massive speedup:
+Using dot product + `ReadOnlySpan` in the SIMD take 2 produced a massive speedup:

 ```
 | Method           | Mean        | Error     | StdDev    | Ratio |